MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### EndFind

 Sets the number of the last page to use in the search.
 For example, a value of **5** indicates that the last page to be searched is page 5 of the report.
 The default value is the number of the current page.
 Use this parameter with the `StartFind` parameter.
-See the previous example.
+For more information, see the [StartFind](#startfind) example.

 ### FallbackPage